surfscape/celer/README.md

 ## Introduction

-Celer is an app for Windows with the purpose of giving control of the system back to it's users.
-The app is structured into modules (categories) that contain related features that help the user maintain the computer in order without much hassle.
+Celer is an app for Windows with the purpose of giving you back control of the system.
+The app is structured into modules that contain various features that help you maintain the computer in order without hassle.

 ## Features